 - Size: oval body, about 1/2” long

-- Features: 2 rows of 8 small eyes
+- Features: two rows of eight small eyes

 Harmless to most individuals, sac spider bites can produce swelling and slight soreness at the site.
 Anyone with spider bite allergies or sensitivities may experience a reaction that could need treatment.